telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 >tipTo learn more about the __Formatting API__ of the __RadRichTextBox__, read [this topic]({%slug radrichtextbox-features-formatting-api%}).

-The __RadRichTextBox__ exposes a rich API, which allows you to use various methods to add, modify or delete elements form the [__RadDocument__]({%slug radrichtextbox-features-document-elements-raddocument%}).
+The __RadRichTextBox__ exposes a rich API, which allows you to use various methods to add, modify or delete elements from the [__RadDocument__]({%slug radrichtextbox-features-document-elements-raddocument%}).
 The methods exposed by the API can be wired to a UI and get executed upon user interaction with this UI.

 #### __[C#] Example 1: Create a Table in Code-Behind__